 The Arctic Fox is famous for its beautiful white winter fur.
-Unfortunately, this very fur made it a popular hunt in the late 19th century, and the Arctic Fox was almost extinct a few decades later.
+Unfortunately, this very fur made it popular game in the late 19th century, and the Arctic Fox was almost extinct a few decades later.

 Since then, the population has never really recovered.
-While the Arctic Fox isn’t endangered globally, in Finland only a scattered few individuals live.
+While the Arctic Fox isn’t endangered globally, only a scattered few individuals live in Finland.
 The main threat against the Artic Fox is climate change.
 Thanks to a warmer climate, the common Red Fox has spread further north, invading its arctic cousin’s territory and pushing it away.
-Radical decreases in mice and lemming populations makes matters worse.
+Radical decreases in mice and lemming populations make matters worse.

 In Finland, the Arctic Fox’s future is uncertain indeed.
 Some good news come from neighbouring Sweden and Norway, where populations have recovered somewhat.